Do You Say These 12 Phrases Wrong, Like Most People?

 So while you can learn a lot by imitating (copying) native English speakers, there are some phrases you need to be careful with.

-To help you out, we’ve put together this list of 12 common English phrases which are often said wrong.
-Learn these 12 phrases, and you could soon be correcting your native English-speaking friends!
+To help you out, we’ve put together this list of 16 common English phrases that people use incorrectly.
+Learn these phrases, and you could soon be correcting your native English-speaking friends!

 When you say “I couldn’t care less,” you’re saying you really, really don’t care.
 You care so little, that you could not care any less.

-If someone tells you that your ex is dating someone again, you could say “I couldn’t care less.”
-But when people confuse this and say “I could care less” they’re actually saying the opposite.
+But when people confuse this and say “I could care less,” they’re actually saying the opposite.
+If you could care less, then you still care, right?

 When you hear someone say this phrase out loud though, it does sound a bit like “for all intensive purposes.”
 It even kind of makes sense—you could be saying “all the major reasons.”
 Still, this is the wrong way to say the phrase.